dmprofe/en.javascript.info/1-js/02-first-steps/05-types/article.md

     So, if there's a `NaN` somewhere in a mathematical expression, it propagates to the whole result (there's only one exception to that: `NaN ** 0` is `1`).

+> [!t] t: In JS, "NaN" (**not** a number) **is** indeed a number
+>
+> - It is a number, with a "special numeric value".
+> - This nuance is sometimes important.

 ```smart header="Mathematical operations are safe"
 Doing maths is "safe" in JavaScript.
 We can do anything: divide by zero, treat non-numeric strings as numbers, etc.

 The script will never stop with a fatal error ("die").
 At worst, we'll get `NaN` as the result.
 ```

+> [!t] t: It will not crash/die...
+Good, but...
+>
+> - It's a short term convenience not to be nagged, but errors may pass more
+>   easily hidden and maybe be detected quite late, in production.
+Not good
+>   at all.
+> - "will never die": never say never.
+You can make it die with some
+>   Mathematical operations...
+And for the previous paragraph, in fact you
+>   will be lucky: when programming, you normally want to detect
+>   problems as early as possible in development stages.
+And for sure
+>   not in production (with 3 billion users and witnesses using your
+>   -broken- software to make your company rich, or with a bunch of doctors
+>   using your -broken- software to do brain surgeries).

 Special numeric values formally belong to the "number" type.
 Of course they are not numbers in the common sense of this word.